cryptoinhero/zurbank/src/zurbank/doc/release-notes/zurbank-0.3.0-release-notes.md

 - #494 Add checkpoints for blocks 480,000 and 490,000
 - #505 Fix log spam from unconfirmed transactions
 - #507 Persist the parsing result and include the reason for tx invalidation in RPC response
-- #508 Add omni_getbalanceshash RPC
+- #508 Add zus_getbalanceshash RPC
 - #511 Travis CI: move back to the minimal image
 - #512 Reintroduce forced client upgrade
 - #514 Enable freezing for centrally managed tokens